maslenkovas/aki_prediction/README.md

 - File Cohort_analysis.ipynb contains initial analyses of the data used to train the model.
 - File icu_xgb.ipynb is used to train and evaluate XGBoost AKI prediction model.
 Preprocessing pipeline for XGBoost is located in the icu_preprocessing.ipynb file.

-Please let me know if you have any questions by email: maslenkova.lana@gmail.com
+Please let me know if you have any questions by the folloving email: maslenkova.lana@gmail.com